Multigrain Bread ~ Bread Machine Version

 - 1/2 tbsp (0.17 oz) instant yeast

-Add everything except yeast and sunflower seeds to the bread machine in order listed.
+Add everything except yeast and toppings to the bread machine in order listed.
 Spoon soaker on top around the edges of the machine.
 Make a small divet in the center of the flour mound and place in yeast.
 Do not allow yeast to touch water.

-When the “add beep” sounds, add the optional sunflower seeds.
+When the “add beep” sounds, add the toppings.

 Cook on regular bread and regular crust.